Silicon Valley’s psychedelic wonder drug is almost here

 Glick got ahold of pure ibogaine and tested it on morphine-addicted rats.
 Hours in, the rats were convulsing in whole body tremors, which Glick believes were signs of hallucination.
 But a day later, he found the rats were slowing if not stopping their intake of morphine.

 Soon, other researchers and academic institutions, egged on by Lotsof’s advocacy, were studying ibogaine.
-New work revealed the substance had some other side effects including vomiting and a slowed down heart rate that in some cases is lethal.
+New work revealed the substance had some other side effects including vomiting and a slowed heart rate that in some cases is lethal.
 Those effects coupled with the hallucinations indicated to Glick that ibogaine was not really an ideal candidate for medical use.
 He teamed up with Martin E. Kuehne, a medicinal chemist from the University of Vermont, to engineer a version that eliminated some of these side effects.
 He and Kuehne tested around 60 compounds, and discovered 18-MC.
 When he published his first paper on the substance in 1996, he thought there would be immediate interest.
 This was a substance that could potentially get someone to look at drugs they had once been desperate for and shrug.

 But big pharmaceutical companies weren’t interested in the addiction space 20 years ago, Glick says.
 While smaller pharmaceutical companies were more eager, they lacked the necessary funds to push the compound through clinical trials.